chavias/FitnessTracker/Readme.md

 # Fitness Tracker App

+This application is designed to help you track your workouts efficiently.
-A simple Flask app for tracking your workouts.
-This app remembers the weights and repetitions of the last time you performed exercises and features an autocomplete to make tracking even easier.
-It is containerized using Docker and can be quickly deployed with the included docker-compose.yml file.
+You can create workout templates, log your exercises, and monitor your progress over time.
+The app remembers the weights and repetitions from your last session and features an autocomplete function to make logging exercises quicker and easier.
+Additionally, it provides graphical representations of your workout progress.
+The app connects to a database to store your workout data securely, ensuring that your progress is saved and accessible across sessions.
+Deploy it easily using the included docker-compose.yml file.

 ## Features

- - Exercise Tracking: Keeps track of the weights and repetitions for each exercise.
+- Exercise Tracking: Log and track weights and repetitions for each exercise.
- - Autocomplete: Autocompletes exercise names for easy selection.
+- Autocomplete: Quickly select exercises with the autocomplete feature.
- - Persistency: Remembers the weights and repetitions of your last session.
+- Persistency: The app remembers your last session's weights and repetitions.
+- Database Integration: Connects to a database to securely store and retrieve your workout data.
- - Docker Support: Simple deployment using Docker Compose.
+- Docker Support: Easy deployment using Docker Compose.
+- Progress Visualization: View your workout progress through intuitive graphics
- - Development & Production Modes: Switch easily between development and production modes.
+- Development & Production Modes: Seamlessly switch between development and production environments.

+## Docker Images

+Pre-built Docker images are available:

+- Docker Hub: chavias/fitnesstracker

 ## Getting Started
 <!-- To get started with the app, follow these steps: -->